pablogd-hashi/consul-nomad-peering/README.md

 ```

 ## Deploying the API Gateway
-Let's deploy the API Gateway we have defined in the first cluster `dcanadillas`:
+Let's deploy the API Gateway we have defined in the first cluster `hashistack-gcp`:
 ```bash
 nomad run api-gw.nomad.hcl
 ```